Before you browse, Ima B. Cheap wants you to remember:

 Who qualifies to have a Service Animal?

 Service animals, as defined by American with Disabilities Act, are dogs that are individually trained to do work or perform tasks for people with disabilities.
-Now, what does that mean?
-We have broken down the definition into three parts to better understand: disability, training, and tasks.
+Now, what does that actually mean?
+We have broken down the definition into three parts to help better understand: disability, training, and tasks.

-Disability: An individual with a disability is defined by the ADA as a person who has a physical or mental impairment that substantially limits one or more major , a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment.
+Disability: An individual with a disability is defined by the ADA as a person who has a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment.

-According to the CDC (Centers for Disease Control and Prevention), over 1 out of 4 (26% ~ 61 million) of adults in the United States have some type of disability who may benefit the assistance of a Service Animal.
+According to the CDC (Centers for Disease Control and Prevention), over 1 out of 4 (26% ~ 61 million) of adults in the United States have some type of disability who may benefit from the assistance of a Service Animal.

 Training: Service animals must always have basic obedience training.
 They should always behave in public and be under the control of the handler.
 In addition to the basic obedience training, a service animal must be trained (either by a professional trainer or the handler themselves) to perform a task, or an act of “service”, directly related to the handler’s disability.